-Whilst modern conservatories can be highly insulated and energy-efficient, they will usually still need heating during the cold winter months.
+Modern conservatories are highly insulated and energy-efficient, but they still need heating during the cold winter months.

 How to heat a conservatory

 When deciding how to heat your conservatory, there are several factors to consider, including its size, how frequently you use the space and your budget.